 Two juries of five schoolkids each evaluate the films of the Children's and Youth Film Competition and award the prizes.
 In a joint project week, pupils from both schools develop the trailer for the Children's and Youth Cinema and produce it together with filmmakers from Oberhausen.
 And last but not least, after intensive preparation, a group from the secondary school act as moderators of the programmes in the Children's and Youth Film Competition.
 This also includes moderating the discussions with the international filmmakers present.

-The partner schools of the International Short Film Festival Oberhausen 2019 are Schule-an-der-Hagedornstraße and Bertha-von-Suttner-Gymnasium.
+The partner schools of the International Short Film Festival Oberhausen 2020 are Königschule and Freiherr-vom-Stein-Gymnasium.
 If you are interested in working with us as a partner school, please contact us.